Concurrent Object Regression: Simulation studies

-In the second simulation setting, the linear model is no longer admissible due to the random transportation step, however, we can still compare the performances between the two proposed CORE models.
-Both CORE methods performed in a similar manner.
-We observe a decreasing pattern of the integrated squared errors for increasing sample sizes and denser designs, demonstrating the validity of the CORE models for this complex and time-varying regression setting.
-The bandwidths for the estimation in both the settings were chosen using a cross validation criterion so as to minimize the average ISE for all simulations.
+In the second simulation setting, the baseline linear model is no longer admissible due to the random transportation step, thus the baseline model is dropped for the comparison purpose.
+However, we could still compare the performances among the two proposed CORE models and the GFR model.
+Both CORE methods performed in a similar manner and outperformed the GFR in all scenarios (see Figure~\ref{Fig:Sim:Boxplot2}).
+We again observed a decreasing pattern of the integrated squared errors for increasing sample sizes and denser designs, demonstrating the validity of the CORE models for this complex and time-varying regression setting.
+The nonparametric CORE performed better for a higher sample size.
+This is not unexpected since the data generating mechanism was non-linear and the partially global model assumes a linear dependence in the $x-$ direction.
+Further, the comparative performance of the partially global CORE method to that of GFR was studied for increasing the predictor dimension $p$ (see the Supplementary Material Section~\ref{Appendix:A6}).
+For the implementation of the GFR method again the nested structure of the predictor space $(T,X(T))$ was ignored, as such $T\in \reals$ and $X\in\reals^{p}$ were treated as a $p+1$ dimensional predictor input for the model.